Richard Turnbull (theologian): Education and career

 Turnbull was ordained deacon in 1994 and priest in 1995.
-He served as assistant curate of Christ Church, Portswood (1994–98) and vicar of Chineham (1998-2005).
+He served as assistant curate of Christ Church, Portswood (1994–1998) and vicar of Chineham (1998–2005).

-Turnbull has also been a member of the General Synod of the Church of England (1995-2005), chairman of the Business Committee of the General Synod (2004–05) and chairman of working parties that produced reports on clergy pay and funding a theological education.
-He was a member of the Archbishops' Council of the Church of England (2003–05) and chairman of the House of Clergy of the Diocesan Synod of the Diocese of Winchester (2000–05).
+Turnbull has also been a member of the General Synod of the Church of England (1995–2005), chairman of the Business Committee of the General Synod (2004–05) and chairman of working parties that produced reports on clergy pay and funding a theological education.
+He was a member of the Archbishops' Council of the Church of England (2003–2005) and chairman of the House of Clergy of the Diocesan Synod of the Diocese of Winchester (2000–2005).

 Turnbull was appointed Principal of Wycliffe Hall, Oxford in 2005.
 He taught courses on Anglicanism, Anglican and Evangelical Identity and the Reformation.
 He is currently undertaking research projects in Evangelical spirituality and the future of Evangelicalism.
 He was a member of the committee that drafted the document "A Covenant for the Church of England".

 In 2007, Turnbull controversially told a conference that 95% of Britons would go to hell unless the message of the gospel was brought to them.

+Since 2017, he has been chair of trustees for the Christian Institute.